cssninjaStudio/vuero/documentation/components/dropdown/dropdown-documentation.md

 ### Dropdown

-You can use a `BaseDropdown` to display a menu that will hold your options.
-You can change the menu orientation.
-Use the `right` attribute on the component to align it to the right instead of left, which is the default.
-Use the `up` atribute to make it a dropup.
+You can use a `<BaseDropdown />` component to display a menu that will hold your options. pass the `right` prop to the component to align it to the right instead of left, which is the default.
+Use the `up` prop to make it a dropup.
-_Refer to the markup for more details._

 <!--code-->